How long will bees stay in chimney

 It is important to note that leaving bees in a chimney for an extended period can lead to various issues.
 The weight of the hive can put stress on the chimney structure, causing damage over time.
 Additionally, bees can produce honey, pollutants, and pest-related problems.

-See also How long does it take for reed diffusers to work
+See also How long does nortriptyline take to work for pain

 It is recommended to contact a professional bee removal service as soon as possible if you suspect bees have taken up residence in your chimney.
 They will be able to accurately assess the situation and safely remove the bees, mitigating any potential risks or damage to your chimney.